ARTICLES

 Budgets That Rival Those of Entire Films

-Often working with a large team, Gregory Crewdson typically plans each image with meticulous attention to detail, orchestrating light, color, and production design to conjure dreamlike scenes infused with mystery and suspense.
-While the small-town settings of many of Crewdson’s images are broadly familiar, he is careful to avoid signifiers of identifiable sites and moments, establishing a world outside time.
+Often working with a large team, Crewdson typically plans each image photography session with meticulous attention to detail, orchestrating light, color, and production design to conjure dreamlike scenes infused with mystery and suspense.
+While the small-town settings of many of his images are broadly familiar, he is careful to avoid signifiers of identifiable sites and moments, establishing a world outside time.

 With production teams and set budgets that rival those of entire films, Crewdson chronicles moments of disconnect - downcast eyes, faces turned away - in expansive portraits of people lost in thought, isolated and inaccessible, both to each other and to the viewer.

-Gregory Crewdson Floral Art Photography - on Thursd
+Gregory Crewdson Cinematic Floral Art woman flower pile

 De-Contextualized Frames

 His images are rich in detail, and there is not a thing in the frame - not a stain, not a lampshade - that he does not carefully select.
-And yet, this abundance of detail is balanced with a striking lack of information - the settings are ordinary (a suburban kitchen, a living room, a dark street corner) - and, more importantly, the frame is de-contextualized: we don’t know what happens before or after, or who these people even are.
+And yet, this abundance of detail is balanced with a striking lack of information - the settings are ordinary (a suburban kitchen, a living room, a dark street corner) - and, more importantly, the frame is decontextualized.
+This means that the viewer doesn't know what happens before or after the scenes, or who these people even are.

 The effect of this combination of visual detail and narrative restraint is that there are as many narratives possible for each of his images as there are viewers of it: each person comes to the image with their own anxieties and desires, which they project onto the scene.